falkr/ttm4115/pages/unit-communication.md

 Now we are going to combine what we learned about MQTT with Python.

-* Download the latest version of the repository with the [STAMPY notebooks from Github](https://github.com/falkr/stmpy-notebooks).
+* Download the latest version of the repository with the [STMPY notebooks from Github](https://github.com/falkr/stmpy-notebooks).

 ## MQTT Part 1 - Connect to Broker